Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: MACHINE LEARNING SETUP

 \subsection{Classifier}

 The aim is to determine whether a galaxy is SF or Q based on sSFR.
 The dataset is initially split into central and satellite subgroups.
-At $z=0$ \simba 100 Mpc/h box contains 35843 central and 19766 satellite galaxies; at $z=1$, it has 27198 central galaxies and 12100 satellite galaxies; and at $z=2$, it has 23042 central galaxies and 7701 satellite galaxies.
-Then we divide both the subgroups at each redshift into two parts; training and testing samples, in a 4:1 ratio.
-We begin by constructing various classifiers, as listed in previous subsections, which are trained on the training sample and later tested on the testing sample using the parameters derived from the confusion matrix presented below.
+At $z=0$, the \simba 100 Mpc/h box contains 35,843 central and 19,766 satellite galaxies; at $z=1$, it has 27,198 centrals and 12,100 satellites; and at $z=2$, it has 23,042 centrals and 7,701 satellites.
+We then divide both subgroups at each redshift into two parts—training and testing samples—in a 4:1 ratio.
+We begin by fitting the training data with a TPOT classifier and later test on the testing sample using parameters derived from the confusion matrix presented below.